franciscop/polystore/readme.md

 ### .del()

-Remove a single key from the store:
+Remove a single key from the store and return the key itself:

 ```js
 await store.del(key: string);